-Too many politicians today govern in favor of special interests and securing their own re-election, but Bernie has never been beholden to corporate and other super-moneyed interests.
+Most politicians are beholden to special interests and rely on corporate money and wealthy contributors to get re-elected.
+Not Bernie, he has never been beholden to corporate and other super-moneyed interests.
 Indeed, over his entire career, his biggest donors have been labor unions and union members — in other words, regular Americans.

-Indeed, Bernie’s never cared much about the establishment, and that’s evidenced in the way he’s running his presidential campaign today.
-He’s chosen to remain an independent, refuses to take money from Super PACs, and has been hosting more rallies and fewer fundraisers than any other presidential candidate in the campaign so far.
+Bernie has never cared much about the establishment, and that’s evidenced in the way he’s running his presidential campaign.
+He’s chosen to remain an independent, refuses to take money from Super PACs, holds rallies and meetups with voters rather than with fundraisers and large contributors, and raises money to fund his campaign from small donors.

 What’s he like outside of the public eye?

 Well, we know he really loves Willie Nelson and Motown:

 Other than that, he’s really about sticking to the issues, rather than sharing about his personal life.
 As he often says, “This is not about me — it’s about you.”

 I like his story.
 How do voters feel about Bernie’s views?

 Bernie and a majority of American voters share the same views on the most important issues facing our families, communities, country, and planet today, according to polling data.
 Here are just a few examples: